 How do my experiment designs affect analysis?

-Progenesis QI for proteomics supports two types of experiment design.
-Each performs a variation of the one-factor ANOVA calculation and produces p-values to indicate the statistical significance of the difference in group expression data.
+Progenesis CoMet supports two types of experiment design.
+Each performs a variation of the one-factor Anova calculation and produces p-values to indicate the statistical significance of the difference in group abundance data.

 The differences in the calculations are intended to take into account subtle differences in the way that the experiments may have been performed and so give a more effective and reliable statistical analysis.

 The two supported experiment designs are described below to help you choose which type suits your experiment.